List of Frequently Used AHA Acronyms

 I am visually impaired.
 Am I able to obtain course materials in Braille?

 The AHA does not produce materials in Braille.
 However, through the proper channels we can provide you a student manual/workbook in digital format for your use.
-Please contact your Training Center Coordinator so he or she can assist you.
+Please contact a local AHA Training Center near you or an authorized Distributor so they can assist you.

 When can I expect to receive my course completion card from the AHA?